Ad Noctum: Chapter 9

 “Synthetic blood is not as good as regular blood,” Rush informed him.

 “Yeah,” Volker said.
-“It looked pretty budget.
+“It looked like he bought it on sale.
 But hey.
 You’re awake now.
 That’s definitely an improvement.”

-Volker didn’t say anything.
-He just started for the door, keeping his pace slow.
+Volker started for the door, keeping his pace slow.

 “Does Telford know?”
-Rush asked, looked, obliquely at him.
+Rush looked obliquely at him.

-“Does he know you’re borderline magical?”
+“Does he know you’re a technomage on the DL?”
 Volker replied.
 “Yeah.
 I’d say he knows.
-But I’d also say that he doesn’t understand.”
+But I’d also say he doesn’t understand.”

 “Are you human?”
 Volker asked casually, as they moved through the hall.

-“No idea.”
+“You going to explain anything to me?”
 Volker hit the door control for the bathroom.
-“You going to explain anything to me?”

-“No,” Rush said, his eyes closed, like maybe he was trying not to cry.
+“No.” Rush’s eyes were closed, like maybe he was trying not to cry.

 “Why not?”
-Volker asked, helping Rush to sit on the closed toilet seat.
+Volker helped Rush to sit on the closed alien toilet.

 “Unanswerable,” Rush said.

-“That’s already my least favorite word,” Volker said, pulling off Rush’s boots.
-“I’m guessing I’m really gonna start hating it pretty soon here.
-Why you won’t explain is unanswerable.
-Fine, tell me this—are there any related answerable questions?”
+“That’s already my least favorite word.”
+Volker unlaced Rush’s Space Pirate boots.
+“I’m guessing I’m really gonna start hating it pretty soon.
+Do answerable questions exist?”

-Volker turned away, giving him some privacy, and flipped on the shower.
+Volker turned away to give him some privacy, then flipped on the shower.
 “I don’t mind that, I guess.
-Unrelated note: we’re going to have to do our best to work around Telford’s bandaging job.
-I think the guy’s had about as much as he can take for the day.”
+Unrelated note: you need to not ruin Telford’s bandaging job.
+That guy’s had about as much as he can take for the day.”

 “So are unanswerable questions always unanswerable?”
-Volker asked.
+Volker asked, facing the door.
 “Or does answerability vary?”

 “That’s pretty weird, man.”
-Volker tried to look at Rush without looking at him, and mostly ended up watching water tinged with an alarming amount of red swirl down the drain and into the recirculating system.
+Volker tried to look at Rush without looking at him, and mostly ended up watching blood-tinged water swirl down the drain and into the recirculating system.
 “It also sounds like it’s not really in your control.”

 “Okay.
 The water’s running mostly clear.
 I’m going to get you a towel.
 Don’t fall over.”
 Volker opened the gold-handled cabinet beneath the sink, pulled out a towel, and got himself back in position just as Rush shut the water off.

-“I don’t think you make good choices,” Rush said, leaning against him.
+“I don’t think y’make good choices.”
+Rush leaned into him.

-“Well,” Volker replied, trying to keep them both on their feet.
-“The feeling is mutual.
+“Well,” Volker kept them both on their feet, “the feeling is mutual.
 You referring to anything in particular?
 Or just making conversation?”

 “Not this,” Rush whispered, shivering.
-“You don’t ask the right questions.”
+“Y’don’t ask the right questions.”

 “Oh yeah?
 What questions should I be asking?
-I’ve got about a million.
-Help a guy make a ranked list, why don’t you.”
+I’ve only got about a million.
+Help a guy make a ranked list.”
 Volker pulled a second towel from beneath the sink and used it to get some of the water out of the mathematician’s hair.

 “Maybe—not why I came for you.
 But how.”